Share This

 A Perfect Day in Winnipeg for Creating a Movie

 The remake of the Little Drummer Boy by a Winnipeg high school student demonstrates good transitions of multiple layers.
 Notice the drum layers and transitions with visuals.
 Although some may have been accidental, they layer with the visuals to create subtle points of beauty.
-Look at the movie with the sound turned off and then again looking away with only the sound on to discover more transitions.
+Look at the movie with the sound turned off and then again look away from the screen with only the sound on to discover more transitions.

 Writing Fairytales with Adolescents